 Mums are officially celebrated at different times around the world.
-In Australia, as in Denmark, Finland, Italy, Switzerland, Turkey and Belgium, we honour our mums for all that they do on the second Sunday of May.
-Breakfast in bed with burnt toast and cold coffee is served by little humans wanting to make their Mum feel special.
-Homemade cards with scribble and glitter glue induce a tear, and some teenage boys even manage to shower, knowing they’ll be hugging their Mum.
+In Australia, as in Denmark, Finland, Italy, Switzerland, Turkey and Belgium, we honour our mums for all that they do on the second Sunday in May.
+Breakfast in bed with burnt toast and cold coffee is served by little humans wanting to make their mum feel special.
+Homemade cards with scribble and glitter glue induce a tear, and some teenage boys even manage to shower, knowing they’ll be hugging their mum.

-We are thinking today of the women who want to be a mum desperately and aren’t, and of the mums who can’t be with their babies.
-Our hearts our hurting for the mums in India fighting a COVID-19 nightmare to protect their families and for the mums who are consumed with worry for children who are not doing great.
+We're thinking today of the women who want to be a mum desperately and aren’t, and of the mums who can’t be with their babies.
+Our hearts our hurting for the mums in India fighting a pandemic nightmare and for the mums who are consumed with worry for children who are not doing great.

 On a personal note, I am a single mum to three teenagers, and today I feel both tired and grateful.
-I’ve just finished packing and preparing for a week ahead of work with travel, and we are about to go to my 15 year old’s footy game.
-Then there will be quick grocery shopping!
+I’ve just finished packing and preparing for a week ahead of work with travel, and we're about to go to my 15-year-old’s footy game.
+Then there'll be a quick grocery shop.
 Not funny.
-At 5pm we will gather for early dinner at our favourite Italian restaurant with my amazing parents and gorgeous brother.
-There will be lots of love and laughter at the table.
+At 5 pm we'll gather for an early dinner at our favourite Italian restaurant with my amazing parents and gorgeous brother.
+There'll be lots of love and laughter at the table.
 If I could remove the grocery shopping, it would be the perfect day.

 - Huge love to all the boys and men in the world who support, love and advocate for mums.
 We really are all in this together.